Texas airport worker dies after being 'ingested' into Delta plane engine

-HOUSTON: In a freak accident, an airport worker in the US State of Texas has died after being sucked into a passenger plane engine.
+HOUSTON: In a freak accident, an airport worker in the US State of Texas was killed after being sucked into a passenger plane engine.

-The accident happened at about 10: 25 pm as a Delta Airlines flight that had arrived in San Antonio, Texas from Los Angeles was taxiing to an arrival gate with one engine running when the worker was sucked into the plane engine.
+The worker's death occurred at about 10.25 pm (local time) as a Delta Air Lines flight which had just arrived in San Antonio, Texas from Los Angeles was taxiing to an arrival gate with one engine running when the worker was killed on Friday.

 The airport worker was employed by Unifi Aviation, a company that several airlines contract to assist with ground handling operations.